8 Networking Tips For Job Seekers

-If you’re one of those 70 percent — and if you are the NSA is totally gossiping about it — it’s time dust off the apathy and get your ass in to level-up your job.
-These tips we secure from Manciagli will help you do that.
-We went ahead and omitted common sense things like make sure you have multiple copies of your résumé, a writing utensil and paper, and business cards to hand out.
+If you’re one of those 70 percent it’s time dust off the apathy and level-up your job.
+And these tips we secured from Manciagli will help you do that.
+We went ahead and omitted common sense things, like make sure you have multiple copies of your résumé, a writing utensil and paper, and business cards to hand out.
 We assumed those were gimmes.
 If they weren’t, you’re hopeless and the rest of this article will do absolutely zero for you.

 #1.
 TREAT NETWORKING LIKE YOU WOULD A SPORT

 Most people don’t enjoy striking up conversations with strangers about their career path.
-If you enjoy it, you’re a weirdo.
-So knowing it’s going to be uncomfortable, commit to stepping up your game for a few hours instead of allowing the awkwardness to overwhelm you.
+If you do, you’re a weirdo.
+So learn to embrace the awkwardness or networking instead of allowing it to overwhelm you.
 “The more you network, the more comfortable it’ll become,” Manciagli says.
 “Don’t just walk up to someone and stand there like a fool.
 Be prepared with things to say and business cards.”
 Which leads us to …

 Also: How to lie on a resume